Financing Your Education

-In 2013–2014, the average freshman award included $28,700 of grant/scholarship funding from institutional sources, or an average of $37,500 from institutional, federal, state, and private sources.
-Awards for U.S. freshmen, who file a FAFSA, include $5,500 in subsidized and/or unsubsidized student loans, and a Federal Work-Study allocation of approximately $2,300, for students with financial need.
+In 2022-23, the average financial aid award totaled $54,636, of which $25,005 was merit-based.
+Awards for U.S. freshmen who file a FAFSA and demonstrate financial need include $5,500 in subsidized and/or unsubsidized federal student loans, and a Federal Work-Study allocation of approximately $2,300.

 May I be considered an independent undergraduate?